A Moment of Revelation

 This experience was something unlike anything I have ever been through, even though it was so simple.
 The feeling of his stare, his touch, and his obvious compassion and love is incredibly hard to explain.
 There is definitely more to my experience that I can not put into words.

-Meeting the Dalai Lama showed me the true power that he holds and how all of the devotion that people have for his holiness is fully deserved.
+Meeting the Dalai Lama showed me the true power that he holds and how all of the devotion that people have for His Holiness is fully deserved.
 I am truly grateful to be given this opportunity to understand a different culture.

 An Exciting Morning

 I have always had an appreciation for a great view, but after seeing the view from the top of the hotel we were staying at, I knew I would never be happy with any other view.
-While I could compare Delhi to a larger Los Angeles, and the countryside to Sacramento, the view at Dharmsala was unlike anything else I have seen before or am likely to see after.
+While I could compare Delhi to a larger Los Angeles, and the countryside to Sacramento, the view at Dharamshala was unlike anything else I have seen before or am likely to see after.
 The closest thing I could compare to it is Grouse Mountain in Canada, but that does not seem even half as impressive.
 At Grouse Mountain, once you reach the high point, you are finished with the journey.
 Here in the Himalayas, the mountains seem to never end.
 When one stops, another begins, and there is an endless wall of snow capped peaks.
 Still, I was happy to head downhill from our high hotel today, even though the time was very early.

 Today we would be meeting the Dalai Lama.
 I could not wait to see what would happen.
 This was because I was excited and nervous at the same time, and even now, I have the same reservations.
 The Dalai Lama is a very famous and revered person.